aredden/G14ControlR3/README.md

 #### What does it do?

 G14Control (you can even rename it) can control the current ASUS Power plan, Fan curve, Processor Boost Mode, Processor TDP, dGPU Activation and Screen refresh rate to your needs with a simple right click on the Windows taskbar.
-You can configure all the presets (and add new ones too) from the `config.yml` file.
+You can configure all the presets (and add new ones too) from the `config.yml` file via directly editing it during runtime using the `Edit config` button (which opens config.yml) and then pressing the `Reload config` button, or with your editor of choice from explorer.

 #### What about Linux?